Culatra Island: Geography & Layout

 The island is located 10 km from Faro, and 6 km east of the town of Olhão.
 Administratively, the island belongs to the freguesia of Faro (Sé e São Pedro).
 The island is around 6 kilometres in length and ranges from 100 to 900 metres in width.
 Public access to the island is possible by year-round ferry service from both Faro and Olhão.
 Private water taxis are also available.

 The island has an extensive sandy beach on its ocean side, while the lagoon side is used for anchorage for yachts and boats.
 Throughout the island is a range of protected sand dunes that are part of the protected area of the Ria Formosa Natural Park.
-Access through the dunes is by several raised wooden walkways to access the main beach of Praia da Culatra.
-On the western tip of the island is the historic lighthouse of Farol Santa Maria.
+Several raised wooden walkways provide access through the dunes to the main beach of Praia da Culatra.
+On the western tip of the island is the historic Farol de Santa Maria lighthouse.